ensemble-learning/ppt-tao/PITCHME.md

 ---
 - Strmcnik et al. (Nano Energy, 2016): Faster formation of Had from H+ than from H2O.
-- pH dependence of entropy change from the proton transfer from the bulk solution into the outer Helmholz layer.
+- Rossmeisl et al. (Catalysis Today, 2016): pH dependence of entropy change from the proton transfer from the bulk solution into the outer Helmholz layer.
 - partial oxidation of water adsorption on step sites of metals.
 -  weakened OH adsorption strength induced by the co-adsorption of cation